 Combine Fiber and Protein

 Accomplish this mission and watch your body feel so much better: "Make sure all of your snacks contain both fiber and protein for nutrients, satiety and stable blood sugar and energy levels," say The Nutrition Twins.
-"Pistachios are one of our favorite go-tos because they are crunchy and satisfying and they’re one of the lowest fat, lowest calorie snack nuts, and among the highest in protein and fiber.
+"Pistachios are one of our favorite go-tos because they are crunchy and satisfying and they're one of the lowest fat, lowest calorie snack nuts, and among the highest in protein and fiber.
 We love this tip because it prevents people from turning to cookies or chips for snacks while also helping them slash calories so they can look leaner."
-Don't miss these 30 High Fiber Foods That Should Be In Your Diet as you think about your potential combos!
+Don't miss these high-fiber foods as you think about your potential combos!

 Don't Eat Anything That Comes Out of a Box

 "Shelf-stable foods are often high in the types of ingredients we actually want to avoid (sugar, saturated fats and sodium) because they are used to ensure the food will last a long time on the shelf," says Lewis. " Not to mention that most of the remaining ingredients are highly-processed or full of preservatives.
 The best way to help yourself eat more fruits/veggies (and thus fiber) is to avoid these types of foods.
 Cooking at home is encouraged!"

 "For instance, rather than a grab-n-go munchie snack, choose in-shell pistachios since you'll need to slow down and remove the shells yourself; plus, this may help fool yourself full because leftover shells may provide a visual cue to potentially curb portions," advises Jackie Newgent, RDN, CDN, culinary nutritionist and author of The All-Natural Diabetes Cookbook.
 "As a bonus, you'll get both fiber and protein in pistachios—a combination which nutritionists like myself love recommending to help boost satiety."